-A plea to come together: collaboration between specialists from healthcare and medicine is the key to delivering the best possible care.
+A plea to come together: collaboration between specialists from healthcare and medicine is the key to deliver the best possible care.

 Today's healthcare sector is no place for the “lone wolf”.
 Ever more importance is being placed on collaboration and networking between individual groups of professionals in a healthcare scene typified by increasing complexity and a shortage of resources.